virtio-win/kvm-guest-drivers-windows/NetKVM/DebugTools/VirtioConsoleSimulation/ReadMe.txt

 special variables:
 use_published_events: to be used before "prepare" command.
 Default=1
 use_merged_buffers: to be used before "prepare" command.
 Default=1
+use_indirect: Default=0.
+If 1, tx transmits using indirect;

 3. Functional commands:
 prepare - initializes the simulation.
 Used once.